 - Array Declaration Indentation: 2

-After that, choose Alignment from the category drop-down, and set "else and elseif" to start in a new row:
+After that, choose Alignment from the category drop-down, and set "else and elseif" and "catch" to start in a new row:

 Choose Braces from category drop-down and set everything to "Same line":